In this article, Professor Desmet mentions a few interesting concepts from (mass) psychology.

 We have to face it: even in the corona crisis, public opinion is in the grip of absurd judgments.
 The most famous example is, of course, thatthe reported number of corona deaths in residential care centres was far too high because all deaths were counted,But many other reported figures, such as the infection rate and the reproduction number, were also unrealistic.

-However wrong they may be, such messages shape public opinion.
-They are put forward by experts, often on national television, making it seem as if they are widely accepted.
-Just as in Asch's experiment, this is sufficient proof of correctness for many people: 'It can't be that everyone is wrong', 'They wouldn't say it if there is nothing wrong with it', etc.
+However wrong, such messages shape public opinion.
+They are put forward by experts, often on national television, making it seem as if they are generally accepted.
+Just as in Asch's experiment, this is sufficient for many people as proof of their correctness: 'It is not possible that everyone is wrong', 'They would not say it if there is nothing to it', etc.

-A number of questions arise here: why is a message that is carried by a crowd, even if it is not correct, so convincing?
-How do intelligent people – the experts – come to send such questionable messages into the world?
+A number of questions arise here: Why is a message carried by a crowd, even if it is incorrect, so persuasive?
+How do intelligent people - the experts - come to send such questionable messages into the world?
 What dangers are associated with such mass psychological phenomena and how should we deal with them as a society?

 In the corona crisis, public opinion is gripped by absurd judgments.